If you use interpreters in Video Call consultations, Video Call is flexible with regard to the workflow that will best suit your clinic/s.

-When using interpreters you can develop your own processes to make it an efficient and effective workflow for your service.
-It depends on what works best for your service and your patients.
-This page offers some suggestions and guidelines based on the processes several health organisations have incorporated into their telehealth clinical practice.
+Regarding using interpreters or an interpreter service, your organisation will need to develop their own processes to make it an efficient and effective workflow for your clinics.
+It depends on what works best for your health service and your patients.
+This page offers some suggestions and guidelines based on the processes several health organisations have incorporated into their telehealth clinical workflows.

 Using an interpreter service

 Your organisation may use an interpreter service regularly or you may have in-house interpreters, and you can work with them to develop processes for bookings or on demand interpreters.
 If interpreters are required to come into the clinic waiting area so they can be added to the call by the health service provider, you can provide them with the links to the required clinic waiting area.
 Interpreters will need to know what information you want them to provide as they are starting a Video Call to arrive in the waiting area, so they are easily identifiable.
 Interpreters also need training regarding how to prepare for and participate in a Video Call.

 If you use, or would like to use, one of the following interpreting services please click the heading:

 The Department of Home Affairs has enabled interpreters working for the Translating and Interpreting Service (TIS National) to participate in video consultations.
 TIS National assists patients for whom English is not a first language.
 Healthdirect Australia worked with South Brisbane PHN, the Refugee Health Network, and TIS National to drive the enablement of video capability for the 2000 TIS translators involved in health consultations.
 Medical practitioners billing through Medicare and NGOs can access TIS interpreters at no cost by registering to become a TIS National Client.

 When TIS interpreters are booked they will need the clinic waiting area link - the one you send to patients for their appointments.
 Below is an example of information you can include when booking the interpreter: